Casehero

 There is strong bargaining power of suppliers as there are just two manufacturers for manufacturing standard, reliable aircraft – Boeing and Airbus.

-Fuel suppliers have to sell fuel as per international prices.
-Since this varies, a lot of Airlines like Delta used to hedge the risk.
-But since they lost millions during the economic recession, Delta Air Lines bought a refinery in Pennsylvania, which provides them with a huge amount of fuel hedging capabilities and coordinates with its fuel partners, Philips 66 and BP.
+However, since they lost millions during the economic recession, Delta Air Lines bought a refinery in Pennsylvania, which provides them with a huge amount of fuel hedging capabilities and coordinates with its fuel partners, Philips 66 and BP.

-Gulf airlines trio can get long-range, wide-body aircraft, whereas carriers in Delta and other US airlines are aging.
-Moreover, Emirates, Etihad, and Qatar airlines bought more than 600 airlines, whereas Delta Air Lines has…
+Gulf Airlines trio can get long-range, wide-body aircraft, whereas carriers in Delta and other US airlines are aging.
+Moreover, Emirates, Etihad, and Qatar Airlines bought more than 600 airlines, whereas Delta Air Lines has…

 Unlock Case Solution Now!